chord progressions in tonal music

 The way harmony is used in jazz is a big subject in its own right.

 I may include a little on the site about jazz harmony but a lot of what is already on the site can be applied to jazz, at least tonally based jazz.
 This is because a lot of jazz is based on improvisations of tonal popular songs.
+So that a lot of the voice leading and root progression patterns also apply to jazz.
 However, as in other popular music, when modal scales are used, there are some differences.
 These can be studied as important style variations from the usual tonal norms.

-There are some references to jazz books in the Bibliography.
+There are some references to jazz books and websites in the Bibliography.

 Does the theory work for late romantic composers such as Wagner?